Frittata With Asparagus Leek Ricotta

 Cooking the Vegetables

 Heat 2 tablespoons of olive oil in a large skillet over medium heat.
-Add sliced leeks and cook for about 2 minutes before add asparagus pieces.
+Add sliced leeks and cook for about 2 minutes before adding asparagus pieces.
 Continue cooking for 5-6 minutes, stirring occasionally, until the vegetables are tender.

 Combining and Cooking on Stovetop

-Once the vegetables are cooked, pour egg mixture over them.
+Once the vegetables are cooked, pour the egg mixture over them.
 Allow the egg mixture to cook undisturbed for about 2-3 minutes.
 Then, gently lift the edges with a spatula to let any uncooked egg flow underneath.

 Finishing in the Oven